Can You Get Food Poisoning From Mushrooms?

 Staphylococcus aureus: This bacterium is often carried by humans and can be transferred to mushrooms through improper handling or if the mushrooms come into contact with contaminated surfaces.
 The toxin produced by this bacterium can survive cooking.
 It can cause staphylococcal food poisoning, with symptoms including rapid onset of nausea, vomiting, abdominal cramping, headache, and changes in blood pressure and pulse rate.

 Bacterial contamination can occur at any stage, from the field to the point of sale.
-Therefore, the cultivation, harvesting, processing, transportation, and storage of mushrooms should all be done under conditions that minimize the risk of contamination.
+Therefore, mushrooms should be cultivated, harvested, processed, transported, and stored under conditions that minimize the risk of contamination.
 This includes practicing good hygiene, keeping tools and surfaces clean, and storing mushrooms at the appropriate temperature.

 In addition, consumers can help prevent bacterial food poisoning by handling and storing mushrooms correctly at home.
 This includes washing hands before and after handling mushrooms, storing them in the refrigerator, cooking them thoroughly, and consuming them within a few days of purchase.